 Play Myth #7: It’s our job to entertain and play with our children

 There’s definitely some truth to this one.
 Bonding through fun with our children is one of our jobs, but if we’ve encouraged kids to love playing independently, playtime together seldom feels like a chore, especially once we’ve discovered the joy of taking a back seat and trusting our child to drive.

 As my own kids have gotten older, an invitation to play with them is such a rare and precious treat that I’ll gladly drop everything.
 Come to think of it, I’m often the one asking!

-Check out these posts for more inspiration and information about independent play:
+Check out these posts for more inspiration: